djhshih/djhshih.github.io/join/postgrad.md

 ## Requirements

 We welcome prospective students to pursue postgraduate study with us!
-You should meet all requirements for any set below.
+You should meet at least one set of requirements below.

 #### Skilled Coder
 - BSc in a biological, computational, or statistics field